:max_bytes(150000):strip_icc()/cocktails-for-pride_main_720x720-9b0e14c506cd4f569c14498ec6c84151.jpeg)

 Liquor.com / Tim Nusog

-Not to be confused with its overly sweet predecessor, the Blue Hawaii, this improved version is basically a blue Piña Colada, a delicious tropical mix of rum, blue curaçao, pineapple, and lemon juices, and cream of coconut.
+Not to be confused with its predecessor, the Blue Hawaii, this improved version is basically a blue Piña Colada, a delicious tropical mix of rum, blue curaçao, pineapple, and lemon juices, and cream of coconut.
 It’s perfect for sipping poolside.

 -